panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 In the previous example, `calculate([1, 2, 3])` accepts an array of numbers as an argument, and returns a number `6` &mdash; the sum.

 What about using functions as values?
-Is it possible to assign functions themselves to variables, use as arguments, or even return?
+Is it possible to assign functions themselves to variables, use them as arguments, or even return?
 Yes, that's possible!

 All because *functions in JavaScript are first-class citizens*.
 This means that you can: